dcamper/terraform-azurerm-hpcc-aks/README.md

 * This module will create an AKS cluster in your current default Azure subscription.
 You can view your current subscriptions, and determine which is the default, using the `az account list --output table` command.
 To set a default subscription, use `az account set --subscription "My Subscription"`.

+* To successfully create everything you will need to have Azure's `Contributor` role plus access to `Microsoft.Authorization/*/Write` and `Microsoft.Authorization/*/Delete` permissions on your subscription.
+You may have to create a custom role for this.
+Of course, Azure's `Owner` role includes everything so if you're the subscription's owner then you're good to go.

 ## Installing/Using This Module

 1. If necessary, login to Azure.